zuggywa8/dummy/.github/PULL_REQUEST_TEMPLATE/test_spec_review_template.md

  - [ ] 268223: For 3rd party SW acceptance tests have to be defined.
 	**Remark:**

- - [ ] 268406: The contents of the test specification have to cover all aspects according to the related test method e.g. equivalence partitioning and boundary analysis| C1 coverage etc.
+ - [ ] 268406: The contents of the test specification have to cover all aspects according to the related test method e.g. equivalence partitioning and boundary analysis, C1 coverage etc.
 	**Remark:**

  - [ ] 268407: The test end criteria and completeness criteria for the test have to be specified.
-	*Explanation: The test completeness criteria shall be described for every sample phase in the specific test activity (e.g. SW requirements test) for each test set (tested function) and for each test case (expected results). *
+	*Explanation: The test completeness criteria shall be described for every sample phase in the specific test activity (e.g. SW requirements test) for each test set (tested function) and for each test case (expected results).*
 	**Remark:**

  - [ ] 270172: Document here all additional findings which are not covered by any question in this review.
-	*Explanation: e.g. project/product specific findings which are not covered by the checklist* **Remark:**
+	*Explanation: e.g. project/product specific findings which are not covered by the checklist.*
+	**Remark:**